openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussion_guidance_moderators.rst

 Moderators are the key to effectively managing these online communities.
-Moderators keep the discussions productive and relay important information (errors, student confusion with or interest in particular topics, and so on) to the rest of the course staff.
+Moderators keep the discussions productive and relay important information (errors, student confusion with or interest in particular topics, and so on) to the rest of the course team.
 Discussions can be moderated by any of a number of members of the course team, but dedicating enough time to moderation is the best way to cultivate a successful discussion culture.